slyyy81/assignment/README.md

 This project demonstrates two ways to deploy Tailscale using Infrastructure as Code methods, namely:

 1. Deploying Tailscale SSH to an existing server using Ansible.
 2. Deploying a Tailscale subnet router in a Docker environment via Portainer using Terraform.
-In addition, NGINX container will be deployed to the same subnet to demonstrate that it can be reached via the subnet router, and its IP address will be added to a Pi-hole server's local DNS so it does not have to referenced by IP address.
+In addition, an NGINX container will be deployed to the same subnet to demonstrate that it can be reached via the subnet router, and its IP address will be added to a Pi-hole server's local DNS so it does not have to referenced by IP address.

 ## Prerequisites

 * Ansible and Terraform installed on a system from which the IaC code will be run
 * A destination Linux server on which to deploy Tailscale SSH
-* A destination Docker environment managed by Portainer which to deploy the Tailscale subnet, a Tailscale subnet router, and an NGINX container to test reachability
+* A destination Docker environment managed by Portainer on which to deploy the Tailscale subnet, a Tailscale subnet router, and an NGINX container to test reachability
-* Optional: a Pi-Hole that can be connected to via API (must have a valid TLS certificate); In my lab environment, I am running Pi-hole in a Docker container that is reachable via my tailnet
+* Optional: a Pi-hole that can be connected to via API (must have a valid TLS certificate)
 * A Tailscale account and required auth keys
   * Auth keys can be generated under 'Settings | Keys' in the Tailscale Admin Console (or visit 'https://login.tailscale.com/admin/settings/keys')
   * For the purpose of testing, auth keys can be made reusable so that they do not expire after each use